Roberto De Zerbi gives firm answer on Brighton future: I love this club and I want to stay

 "I think the squad we had when we have started this season, was enough to compete.
 If you can rotate the players, you can reach the crucial part of the season in different way.

-"Some of my players like Pascal Gross, Lewis Dunk, Danny Wellbeck, Jean Paul van Hecke, Billy Gilmore, they played every game for three, four months.
+"Some of my players like Pascal Gross, Lewis Dunk, Danny Welbeck, Jan Paul van Hecke, Billy Gilmour, they played every game for three, four months.
 It's normal to reach March and April in the not perfect condition."

 Paul Barber, Brighton's chief executive, was alongside De Zerbi at the fans forum.
 He joked with supporters that he was keeping the Italian on side with coffee and croissants every morning, but also pledged to give "Roberto the tools he needs" to get into the position to qualify for Europe.